PauliusMacernis/ResponsibleTime/README.md

   grep _NET_ACTIVE_WINDOW | head -1 | awk '{print $5}' | sed 's/,//' | \
   sed 's/^0x/0x0/'); done
   ```
+  - Catch when the screen is locked
+  - Catch when no activity (no keyboard click, no mouse click, no mouse pointer move)
+  - Determine patterns for: "work-related activity starts", "private-related activity starts".
+The default is "continue", if the first record - "private-related activity starts".
+- --The content down bellow is under the architecture question--
 - When the new pattern match detected - send info to Toggle saying "stop all what is going on, start this one".
 - Send "stop" to Toggle when a computer turns off, reboots, a user logs off.
 - Send "start on unknown" to Toggle when certain software (patterns) starts and the clock is not running yet.